KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/1scaffold/README.md

 ng new trivia
 ```

 The `ng new` command prompts you for information about features to include in the app.
-We recommend selecting the default for the questions by pressing `Enter` for each, but you may elect to a different stylesheet format as shown below:
+We recommend selecting the default for the questions by pressing `Enter` for each, but you may elect to use a different stylesheet format as shown below:

 1. Do you want to enforce stricter type checking and stricter bundle budgets in the workspace? (y/N): **N**
 2. Would you like to add Angular routing? (y/N): **N**